Nairobi: Culture

-Kenya National Theatre, and the Kenya National Archives.
-Art galleries in Nairobi include the Rahimtulla Museum of Modern Art (Ramoma), the Mizizi Arts Centre, and the Nairobi National Museum.

-There is also the Karen Blixen Museum and the Nairobi National Museum.
-There is Kuona Art Center for visual artists in Nairobi.

-By the mid twentieth century, many foreigners settled in Nairobi from other parts of the British Empire, primarily India and parts of (present-day) Pakistan.
-These immigrants were workers who arrived to construct the Kampala – Mombasa railway, settling in Nairobi after its completion, and also merchants from Gujarat.
-Nairobi also has established communities from Somalia and Sudan.
+Nairobi is a diverse melting pot of African cultures.
+As a cosmopolitan African city, it hosts all the diverse tribes that make up Kenya, and hosts a large immigrant population from other African countries.

 Nairobi has two informal nicknames.
 The first is "The Green City in the Sun", which is derived from the city's foliage and warm climate.
 The second is the "Safari Capital of the World", which is used due to Nairobi's prominence as a hub for safari tourism.